omoerbeek/e2pv/README.md

 a single record to PVOutput every 10 minutes.
 If `EXTENDED` is set to `1`, extra state information is sent to PVOutput.
 See below for details.
+By default, the script sends raw DC power data to PVOutput.
+In a lot of cases this data reflects the actually power generated.
+In some cases, the reported dat is e few percent too high.
+In those cases, define `AC` to 1.
 If an Enecsys ID is found in the `$ignored` array, no data for this inverter will be processed.
 This can be handy to ignore the neigbours' inverters which are received by your gateway.